 We made the move over to Birmingham in late April/early May of 2025, Lauren landing in Homewood while I found a place in Mountain Brook.
 It wasn’t long into my stay in this new town that I decided it was time to move things to the next phase.
 Over the summer, I saved and prayed and prayed and saved, eventually forming a plan to propose to Lauren in late August.
 After receiving her father’s blessing, we got engaged on August 24, 2025 while overlooking the eastern Alabama forestlands, and far in the distance, the city we had left to start a new chapter.

-We now wait in anticipation and excitement for August 1, 2026 when our story will begin a new chapter, and we sincerely hope you can be there with us as we celebrate not only just the Lord and what He has done in our lives, but YOU and what YOU have done to support us to this point, as each one of you have played a role in making this happen!
+We now wait in anticipation and excitement for August 1, 2026, when our story will begin a new chapter, and we sincerely hope you can be there with us to not only celebrate how the Lord has worked in our story, but to also celebrate you, and how you have helped Lauren and I reach this day.
+We can't wait to see all of you soon!